jforbis/sql-challenge/README.md

 # sql-challenge

 In this project, I designed the SQL database tables to hold the data from the original 6 CSVs I was provided.
-To do this I completed the following:
+To do this I completed the following:<br>
 **Data Engineering Steps**
 * Created an ERD (that included data types, primary keys, foreign keys and even one composite key) of what my SQL database tables needed to look like.
 * Imported that ERD into PGAdmin to create the data base structure.